AlexiaDelorme/project-cookbook/testing/TESTING.md

 ##### HTML5

-HTML files were passed through this [HTML code validator](https://validator.w3.org/) at the exception of errors related to the use of jinja templating language that is currently not recognized by the code validator.
+HTML files were passed through this [HTML code validator](https://validator.w3.org/).
+All files were compliant at the exception of errors related to the use of jinja templating language that is currently not recognized by the code validator.
 You can see below a screenshot of these recurring errors:

 ![HTML5 Code Validator Errors](validators/html-errors.png)

 ##### CSS3

-My style.css file succesfully passed this [CSS code validator](https://jigsaw.w3.org/css-validator/).
+My css file succesfully passed this [CSS code validator](https://jigsaw.w3.org/css-validator/).

 ![CSS Code Validator](validators/css3.png)